-The Professional Development Award System is a voluntary statewide professional development program for early childhood educators in a child care setting.
+The Professional Development Award system is a voluntary statewide professional development program for early childhood educators in a child care setting.
 The goal of this award is to increase the quality of child care by caregivers receiving ongoing education and training.
-The program also will move caregivers up on the Career Ladder and reward longevity in the field.
+The program also will move caregivers up on the Career Ladder and reward education and involvement in the Professional Development Award system.

 For more information visit CCPDI website.